astropy/halotools/docs/quickstart_and_tutorials/getting_started_overview.rst

 Getting started with subpackages
 ================================

-Although the different sub-packages of Halotools are woven together for the science aims of the package (see :ref:`halotools_science_overview`), individually the sub-packages have very different functionality.
+Although the different sub-packages of Halotools are woven together for the specialized science aims of the package (see :ref:`halotools_science_overview`), individually the sub-packages have very different functionality.
 The sections below give a broad-brush overview of the functionality of each sub-package as well as links to quickstart guides and tutorials containing more detailed instructions.

 Working with simulation data
 ------------------------------------------------------